kubernetes-sigs/depstat/README.md

 ```

 ## Usage

-`depstat` can be used as a standalone command-line application.
-You can navigate to your go modules enabled project and use `depstat` to produce metrics about your project.
-Another common way to run `depstat` is in the CI pipeline of your project.
+- `depstat` can be used as a standalone command-line application.
+You can use `depstat` to produce metrics about the dependencies of your Go modules enabled project.

+- Another common way to run `depstat` is in the CI pipeline of your project.
 This would help you analyze the dependency changes which come with PRs.
-You can look at how this is done for the [kubernetes/kuberenets](https://github.com/kubernetes/kubernetes) repo using [prow](https://github.com/kubernetes/test-infra/tree/master/prow) [here](https://github.com/kubernetes/test-infra/blob/master/config/jobs/kubernetes/sig-arch/kubernetes-depstat.yaml).
+You can look at how this is done for the [kubernetes/kubernetes](https://github.com/kubernetes/kubernetes) repo using [prow](https://github.com/kubernetes/test-infra/tree/master/prow) [here](https://github.com/kubernetes/test-infra/blob/master/config/jobs/kubernetes/sig-arch/kubernetes-depstat.yaml).

 ## Commands